english-blog/english-blog.github.io/_posts/2013-08-20-48-days-challenge-wake-up-at-5-am-daily.md

 **48 Day Challenge:** Starting today, I am going to wake up at 5 AM daily (irrespective of weekends, travels, party, night outs).
 Why 48 days?.
 It counts to one Mandalam.
 Though there is religious interpretation/usage of Mandalam for doing poojas, it was originally developed by Siddhars as a measure of time for medication.
 If you do any specific task at a specific time consistently for 48 days, it becomes a habit.
 So, I choose to wake up daily at 5 AM for 48 days - to make this a permanent habit for me.
 If I miss a day, I will restart from Day 1.

-**PS:** You may see many references in the internet that 21 days is enough to forge a habit.
+**PS:** You may see many references on the internet that 21 days is enough to forge a habit.
 Since I am going to do this for the rest of my life, I chose 48 days for my experiment.

 ### What to do with the extra hours?